 New Jersey Asbestos Laws & Regulations

 Despite health hazards, asbestos use has not been completely banned in the United States.
-While federal laws are in place, New Jersey — once a center of asbestos production — has implemented its own state laws.
+While some federal laws are in place, New Jersey has implemented its own laws to regulate asbestos.

 New Jersey also has laws and protocols related to asbestos litigation: